ashkan18/energy/docs/getting_started.md

 $ make oss
 ```

-Finally open `Artsy Folio.xcworkspace` and hit Command-R to build and run in the
+Finally open `ArtsyFolio.xcworkspace` and hit Command-R to build and run in the
 simulator.

 ## Running Tests